 1. Assess a simple method of attracting native pollinators to high tunnels with modified blue vane traps to enhance pollination success.

 a.
 We will evaluate whether or not native pollinators will be attracted into high tunnels by comparing a small high tunnel with and without modified blue vane traps near their entrance.
 We will monitor pollination success through pollinator visit data collection and the successful production of fruit on tomato.
+This will occur at the Georgeson Botanical Gardens with the use of 4 small greenhouses.
 (2019-2020)

 a.
-Outreach events will be held at events throughout Alaska, such as a University open field day, and attending and presenting information at various conferences.
-We will also work with Calypso Farm and Ecology Center to
+Outreach events will be held at events throughout interior Alaska, such as a University open field day, and attending and presenting information at various conferences.
+We will also work with Calypso Farm and Ecology Center to talk with students at their science camps.
+Furthermore, we will design educational material in collaboration with the Georgeson Botanical Garden, and establish a native pollinator demonstration garden at one community garden in the Fairbanks area.
+(2019-2021)

-Methods were developed with cooperators at the University of Alaska Fairbanks to be implemented in spring 2019.
-We intend to set-up small greenhouse for a paired comparison at the University of Alaska Fairbanks Georgeson Botanical Garden.
-Materials and supplies were purchased over the winter of 2018 for use in starting in both on-farm demonstrations and paired comparisons at UAF.
-Due to wetter than normal climatic conditions we intend to apply for an extension to have 3 complete field seasons, 2019-2021.
+2018: Materials and supplies were purchased over the winter of 2018 for use in starting in both on-farm demonstrations and paired comparisons at UAF.
+Due to wetter than normal climatic conditions in the summer of 2018, we intend to apply for an extension to have 3 complete field seasons, 2019-2021.

 Educational & Outreach Activities